 Getting and staying dry

-4. Keeping yourself hydrated when there’s not much water
+4. Staying hydrated when there’s not much water

 What if there’s no snow?

-No snow to make water from?
+No snowy conditions to make water from?
 No worries.
 Here are some other ways you can find water in winter:

 - Depending on how cold it is, flowing water is frequently available under the snow pack in the bottom of creeks and at river bends (in extreme cold, this may not be the case).

 - Animals and birds will keep patches of swamps and ponds ice-free (thank you, furry friends!).